nce/oci-free-cloud-k8s/README.md

 The initial infra setup is inspired by this great tutorial: https://arnoldgalovics.com/free-kubernetes-oracle-cloud/

 > [!WARNING]
-> This project uses arm instances, no x86 architecture, due to the limitations
+> This project uses arm instances, no x86 architecture; due to limitations
 > of the always free tier.
 >
-> And please mind:
+> *And please mind:*
 > This setup is loosely documented and opinionated.
 It's working and in use
 > by myself.
 It's public, to showcase how this setup can be recreated, but
 > you need to know what you're doing and where to make modification for yourself.